Peter Dvorský

 Peter Dvorský (born 25 September 1951) is a Slovak operatic tenor.
 Possessing a lyrical voice with a soft, elastic tone, and warm and melodious timbre, Dvorský's repertoire concentrates on roles from the Italian and Slavic repertories.

-Dvorský was born in Horná Ves, then Czechoslovakia, now Slovakia.

-Family background
+He has sung the leading lyric tenor roles in the Italian, Slavic, and French repertoire houses all over the world, with occasional forays into spinto roles.

+He is regarded as among the greatest Slovak artists, and one of the five best tenors in the world.
+He is one of Slovakia's best known cultural figures, both nationally and internationally.

+Early life

-Dvorský has four brothers, three of whom are also successful opera singers: Jaroslav Dvorský, Miroslav Dvorský and Pavol Dvorský.
+Dvorský was born in Partizánske in Czechoslovakia (now in Slovakia).
+He has four brothers, three of whom are also successful opera singers: Jaroslav Dvorský, Miroslav Dvorský and Pavol Dvorský.
 His other brother, Vendelín Dvorský, is an economist.

+Dvorský's musical talent was clear from an early age.
+He first studied piano before turning to opera.

 Operatic career

 Dvorský studied under Ida Černecká at the Bratislava State Conservatory.
-There he also enjoyed his first successes at the Slovak National Theatre, making his professional opera debut there in 1972 as Lensky in Tchaikovsky's Eugene Onegin.
-He won the national singing contest named after Mikuláš Schneider-Trnavský at Trnava in 1973, and in 1974 he won the first prize at the international Tchaikovsky Competition in Moscow.
-In 1975, he won first place in the singing contest at the Geneva International Music Competition which led to a yearlong apprenticeship under Renata Carosia and Giuseppe Lugga at La Scala in Milan.
+Immediately after graduating, he made his professional opera debut at the Slovak National Theatre in 1972, as Lensky in Tchaikovsky's Eugene Onegin.

+A year later, he won the national singing contest named after Mikuláš Schneider-Trnavský at Trnava in 1973.
+In 1974, he won the first prize at the international Tchaikovsky Competition in Moscow.
+As part of the prize, he was accepted into La Scala's Scuola di Perfezionamento.

+In 1975, he won first place in the singing contest at the Geneva International Music Competition.
+He then entered a yearlong apprenticeship under Renata Carosia and Giuseppe Lugga at La Scala in Milan from 1976 to 1977.

 In the following years, he quickly achieved international fame.
-He debuted at the Vienna State Opera, where he was particularly successful and popular, in 1976, at the New York Metropolitan Opera in 1977, and one year later at La Scala, Milan.
+He debuted at the Vienna State Opera, where he was particularly successful and popular, in 1976, at the New York Metropolitan Opera in 1977, and at La Scala, Milan in 1979.
+His Covent Garden debut was as the Duke in Verdi's Rigoletto in 1978.